vocdoni/docs/docs/architecture/components/entity.md

 ```

 - The embedded web site can send messages to the host app
-- Messages can request the public key, or a signature
+- Messages can request the public key or signing payloads

 #### Image upload